Unbowed, Unbent, Unbroken

 "Unbowed, Unbent, Unbroken" is the sixth episode of the fifth season of HBO's medieval fantasy television series Game of Thrones.
 The 46th episode overall, it was written by Bryan Cogman, and directed by Jeremy Podeswa.
 It first aired on HBO on May 17, 2015.

 In the episode, Arya Stark is shown the secret of the Faceless Men of Braavos; Tyrion Lannister and Jorah Mormont are captured by slavers; Jaime Lannister attempts to take Myrcella Baratheon out of Dorne by force; Petyr Baelish meets with Cersei Lannister; Loras Tyrell is interrogated by the High Sparrow; and Sansa Stark marries Ramsay Bolton in Winterfell.

-The episode polarized critics and viewers for its ending, depicting a violent sexual assault.
+The name of the episode comes from the House Martell motto Unbowed, Unbent, Unbroken, words about strength that are put in contrast with the fates of several main characters, especially women, as these take a turn for the worse.

+Contrary to the acclaim all previous episodes of the show received, this episode received polarized reviews from critics and viewers, with the fight scene in Dorne and its ending scene, which depicted a violent sexual assault, singled out for criticism.
 It received a rating of 54% on Rotten Tomatoes, and was the lowest-rated episode until "The Bells" in season 8.
 Nonetheless, director Jeremy Podeswa received an Emmy Award nomination for Outstanding Directing for a Drama Series for this episode.

-The name of the episode comes from the House Martell motto Unbowed, Unbent, Unbroken, words about strength that are put in contrast with the fates of several main characters, especially women, as these take a turn for the worse.

 Plot

 In Braavos

 The Waif tells Arya that to pass the Game of Faces she must be able to convincingly lie.
-Arya plays with the waif, who is able to detect that Arya is lying about her hatred for the Hound, despite her insistence to the contrary.
+Arya plays with Jaqen, who is able to detect that Arya is lying about her hatred for the Hound, despite her insistence to the contrary.
 Later, when a man brings his sick daughter to the temple so that she can die in peace, Arya lies to her that she was ill like her in the past and gives her the temple's poisoned water to end her suffering.
 Jaqen takes Arya to a chamber where the Faceless Men store the faces of all the people that have died in the temple and tells her that she is not yet ready to become no one, but she is ready to become someone else.